Tag: psychedelic art

 27. Justin Totemical

-This is by no means an exhaustive list, and there are many other talented psychedelic artists out there who have contributed to this fascinating art movement.
+This is by no means an exhaustive list, and many other talented psychedelic artists have contributed to this fascinating art movement.

-Psychedelic art can be found in a variety of mediums, from paintings and drawings to digital art and music album covers.
-Some examples include Alex Grey’s visionary and spiritual paintings, and the album covers of Pink Floyd’s The Dark Side of the Moon and The Liquid Bloom’s Re.
-Generations cover painted by a Peruvian artist Luis Tamani.
+Psychedelic art can be found in various mediums, from paintings and drawings to digital art and music album covers.
+Some examples include Alex Grey’s visionary and spiritual paintings and Pink Floyd’s The Dark Side of the Moon album covers and Liquid Bloom’s Re.
+Generations cover was painted by a Peruvian artist Luis Tamani.
 Today, contemporary psychedelic artists, such as Android Jones and Amanda Sage, continue to create psychedelic-inspired works that push the boundaries of traditional art.

 visionary art, psychedelic art